GOG-Games/docs.gog-games.com/docs/index.md

 # Overview

 The GOG Games API allows you to programmacticly interact with the site with HTTPS requests and JSON responses.
-Access will require authentication with an API key which may be obtained by donating for a Basic or Pro account.
+Access will require authentication with an API key which may be obtained by donating.

 To learn more about donating and acquiring an account, visit: [https://gog-games.com/donate](https://gog-games.com/donate)